HLTH SC 2101 - Fundamentals of Biomechanics and Human Movement

 General Course Information

-Course Code HLTH SC 2101 Course Fundamentals of Biomechanics and Human Movement Coordinating Unit School of Medical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Prerequisites ANAT SC 1102 Corequisites ANAT SC 2200 Assumed Knowledge Level 1 Mathematics Course Description Biomechanics is the study of the effect of mechanical phenomena on the human body.
-This course will introduce students to the mechanical principles that can be applied to human structure and function allowing analysus of human movement and the musculoskeletal system.
+Course Code HLTH SC 2101 Course Fundamentals of Biomechanics and Human Movement Coordinating Unit Medicine Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites ANAT SC 1102 Assumed Knowledge Level 1 Mathematics Course Description Biomechanics is the study of the effect of forces on the human body.
+This course will introduce students to the mechanical principles that can be applied to human structure and function allowing analysis of human movement and the musculoskeletal system.
 Basic mechanics (statics, kinematics and dynamics) will be studied in two dimensions.
 The biomechanics of human gait walking and running will be investigated.
 The students understanding of these concepts will be examined through the study of normal gait dynamics, muscle function, work and power.
 An awareness of the mechanics of tissues in the musculoskeletal system will be introduced as applied to exercise prescription and injury.
 The theoretical basis of methods for assessing movement, both quantitative and qualitative, will also be introduced enabling basic practical analysis of common movements to be performed.

-The full timetable of all activities for this course can be accessed from Course Planner.2 x 30-minute e-lectures per week and 1 x 2-hour tutorial per week; 1 x 2-hour practical every fortnight
+The full timetable of all activities for this course can be accessed from Course Planner.1 x 2 hour lecture/week, 1 x 2 hour tutorial/laboratory per week

 Course Learning Outcomes